rastereo/ldap-jwt-auth/README.md

 # LDAP JWT Authentication

 This project provides a secure authentication system using LDAP for user verification and JWT (JSON Web Tokens) for session management.
 It is built with Express.js and includes various security features such as rate limiting, CORS, and helmet for HTTP headers.
+The JWT is securely transmitted in an HTTP-only cookie to enhance security and prevent access from client-side scripts.

-## Features
+## 📋Features

 - **LDAP Authentication**: Integrates with LDAP servers to authenticate users.
 - **JWT Tokens**: Uses JSON Web Tokens for secure session management.